Italian ambassador murder trial: Life sentences given in DR Congo

 Luca Attanasio was among three people shot dead after a UN convoy that he was travelling with was ambushed.

-His driver was killed first then he and his body guard were kidnapped, dying after a rescue operation went wrong.
+His driver was killed first then he and his bodyguard were kidnapped, dying after a rescue operation went wrong.

 It happened in the troubled east of country, where many armed groups operate.

-They were travelling on a road through the Virunga National Park, south of the city of Goma, to visit a UN World Food Programme (WFP) feeding initiative when the attack happened.
+They were travelling on a road through the Virunga National Park, a Unesco World Heritage site south of the city of Goma, to visit a UN World Food Programme (WFP) feeding initiative when the attack happened.

-Five of the six men accused of killing them were arrested in January 2022 and have been in custody at Ndolo military prison in the capital, Kinshasa.
+Five of the six men accused of killing them were arrested in January 2022 and have been in custody at N'Dolo military prison in the capital, Kinshasa.
 A sixth man is on the run.

-The prosecution said the accused men were part of a "criminal gang" who had intended to hold Mr Attanasio and his Italian body guard for ransom.
+The prosecution said the accused men were part of a "criminal gang" who after killing driver Mustapha Milambo had intended to hold Mr Attanasio and his Italian bodyguard Vittorio Iacovacci for ransom.

 Prosecutor Godé Bamusamba Kabambaa had called for the death penalty.